jean-pierreBoth/gsearch/README.md

 ## Simple case for install

-**Pre-built binaries** will be available on release page [binaries](https://github.com/jean-pierreBoth/gsearch/releases/tag/0.1.1) for major platforms (no need to install but just download and make it executable).
-We recommend you use the linux one (gsearch-linux-x86-64.zip) for linux system in this release page for convenience because the only dependency is GCC (Recent Linux version does not allow static compiling of GCC libraries like libc.so.6).
-For macOS, we recommend the binary mac-binaries(gsearch-darwin-x86-64.zip or gsearch-darwin-aarch64.zip) for corresponding platform (x86-64 or arm64).
+**Pre-built binaries** will be available on release page [binaries](https://github.com/jean-pierreBoth/gsearch/releases/tag/v0.1.3-beta) for major platforms (no need to install but just download and make it executable).
+We recommend you use the linux one (GSearch_Linux_x86-64_v0.1.3.zip) for linux system in this release page for convenience (only system libraries are required).
+For macOS, we recommend the binary mac-binaries (GSearch_Darwin_x86-64_v0.1.3.zip or GSearch_Darwin_aarch64_v0.1.3.zip) for corresponding platform (x86-64 or arm64).

 ## Or if you have conda installed